ReseauBiodiversiteQuebec/pose/README.md

 # pose
-Instructions for the Pose server
+Instructions for the Pose server.
+Put this in the Rprofile.site of the Pose R.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!